jan107/ib-asio-docs-/entregables_hito_1/02-Especificación_Ontologías_Hércules/ASIO_Izertis_EspecificacionOntologiasHercules.md

 ### 2.2. the core ontology at a glance

-In this draft doccument due to time limitation, we are just going to show the reader the classes through a screenshot from Protégé and a diagram showing some of the classes and properties in use.
+In this section, we are going to show the reader the classes through a screenshot from Protégé and some diagrams showing some of the classes and properties in use in a number of examples.

 These are the full list of classes (available also in the [LODE](https://essepuntato.it/lode/) generated HTML file accompaning this document), with the miniature on the left shwing just the superclasses and the two in the central and right part of the illustration the whole list of classes: